-Here are my google maps for day twenty, created from my uploaded GPS tracks for the day.
+Here is my google map for day twenty of the Coastal Route, created from my uploaded GPS tracks for the day.
 I placed albergues, hotels, cafés, supermarkets and churches and other places of interest on the map.
 There are plenty of services along the way on this entire route, as you can see from the map below.
 I added some for your reference, but there are many more.

 We began our day at our friend Glyvia's house with a hearty continental breakfast, including bread and cheese.
 It was a great start to the day.